space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Git is a _version control system_ that tracks changes made to files over time.
 This allows you to:

-- Maintain a consistant history of all changes.
+- Maintain a consistent history of all changes.
 - Collaborate with other developers by interweaving changes.
 - Easily revert and correct changes.